uqlibrary/uqlibrary-reusable-components/README.md

 - For `uqlibrary-reusable-components`: build of production branch (merge master into prod and push) - updates drupal at web.library.uq.edu.au

 If you are doing big changes to Polymer components, make sure you test everything is working on Drupal (<https://web.library.uq.edu.au>) as well.
 This can be tested before going live by running the master branch of reusable through codeship and, post-invalidation in AWS Cloudfront, viewing the Drupal staging site, for example, [the training page](https://library.stage.drupal.uq.edu.au/library-services/training).

+(If you want to view the drupal staging site using staging data, you will have to build reusable master calling uqlibrary-api where uqlibrary-api.html has set the variable baseApiUrl to 'https://api.library.uq.edu.au/staging'.)

 ### Applications Customisations